MyJobGlasses/jsonapi-orchestrator/README.md

 # Features & Compatibility oj Jsonapi Orchestrator

-Our version Jsonapi Orchestrator is currently made to work with json:api 1.0
+Our version Jsonapi Orchestrator is currently made to work with json:api 1.0 and node > 12

 Apart from the basic Json:api specification, we aim to support interesting extensions (some of which are projected for json:api v1.1)